-Any Teams whose Players become involved in an altercation, other than during the periods of the game, shall be fined automatically to any other appropriate penalties that may be imposed upon the participating Players by Supplementary Discipline or otherwise.
-Players involved in "fighting" other than during the periods of the game shall be assessed a Major Penalty ("Fighting") and a Game Misconduct (5'+GMP).
-An "Aggressor" and/ or an "Instigator / Initiator" shall be penalized according to the respective Rule 46.3 and/ or Rule 46.4.
+Any Teams whose Players become involved in an altercation, other than during the periods of the game, will be investigated by proper authorities and supplementary discipline can be applied in addition to any other appropriate penalties that may be imposed upon the participating Players by Supplementary Discipline or otherwise.

+Players involved in "fighting" other than during the periods of the game shall be assessed a Major Penalty ("Fighting") and an automatic Game Misconduct Penalty (5'+GMP).
+An "Aggressor" and/ or an "Instigator / Initiator" shall be penalized according to the respective Rule 46.3 and/or Rule 46.4.